DTUWindEnergy/WindGym/Docs/docs/derating.md

 Runnable end-to-end check (2 × DTU 10 MW inline, ~10–30 min):
 `examples/hawc2_derating_2wt.py`.

-## The legacy approach (and why it was replaced)

-`WindGym/core/derating.py` retrofits derating onto tabular turbines by *inverting the power curve*: solve `P(ws_op) = (1 − derate)·P(ws)` and read
-ct at `ws_op`.
-That assumes the turbine slides down its normal operating curve — it does not know how a real controller re-optimises pitch/TSR, so it underestimates the thrust reduction.
-It remains available for turbines without a surrogate (e.g. SWT-2.3 in
-`examples/Example 5b Derating power-curve inversion.ipynb`), applied
-explicitly via `add_derating_to_turbine(turbine)`.
-The env itself no longer depends on it.

 ## Sanity numbers (DTU 10MW surrogate @ 9 m/s)

 | derate | P/P₀ | ct   |